FreeNAS sharing wizard only reads first 50 users and/or groups from user/group lists

 The UNIX users and groups are listed in what I presume is the order of appearance in the passwd file, as they are not in alphabetical order.
 The Active Directory users/groups are in alphabetical order after the UNIX users/groups, respectively.
 This allows me to choose only the first 22 users and 15 groups from Active Directory.
 The group I need to have permissions to this share is alphabetically much further down my list of groups, and in my case it is completely impractical to rename my AD groups to accommodate this bug.

-#2 Updated by Dru Lavigne almost 3 years ago
+#2 Updated by Dru Lavigne about 3 years ago

 - Status changed from Unscreened to Closed: Behaves correctly